Dhanraj200547/ai-agent-challenge/README.md

 This Python agent automatically generates a custom parser for any bank statement PDF.
 It uses a self-correcting loop to generate Python code, test it against sample CSV data, and refine the parser up to 3 times.
 The generated parser function, `parse_pdf(pdf_path: str) -> pd.DataFrame`, returns a pandas DataFrame that exactly matches the expected CSV schema.
 This allows evaluators to run the agent on new bank statements without manual code changes.

+## Agent Architecture

+The agent operates in a self-correction loop.
+It begins by reading a sample PDF to understand its text structure and a target CSV file to understand the desired output format.
+It then constructs a detailed prompt, including this context, and instructs the Gemini model to generate a Python parser.
+Immediately after creation, the agent saves the parser and executes a test to validate that the parser's output structure (e.g., dictionary keys, return types) matches the target CSV schema.
+If the test fails, the agent captures the error output, adds it as feedback to the prompt, and asks the model to generate a corrected version.
+This cycle repeats up to three times until the test passes or the attempts are exhausted.

 ### Agent Diagram (Loop Description)

 ```